 Creamy Polenta with Asparagus

 Cooked polenta can have two distinct textures.
 Served just after making, polenta makes a creamy bed for toppings such as crisp asparagus.
-Cooled polenta is firm enough to slice and then grill or bake for other dishes (see related recipes at left).
+Cooled polenta is firm enough to slice and then grill or bake for other dishes.

 Storage tip: The remaining polenta can be stored in the refrigerator for up to 3 days.
 Spread it into an oiled 9-inch baking pan, let cool and cover tightly with plastic wrap.